macdonst/enhance-workshop-codemash/docs/module02-html-first-development.md

 </main>
 ```

+### Exercise 2: Add nav header to our Home page.

-Now we need to add the same navigation to the top of the home page.
+- Now we need to add the same navigation to the top of the home page.
+- Use the navigation header to switch between pages.

+## Wrap-Up

 We now have some duplicated markup across these two pages.
 This duplication feels wrong.
 As our site continues to grow by adding new pages, we will need to update our navigation section in each one of them.
 This will get unwieldy very quickly so we immediately want to DRY it up.